Kidney Beans

 How to Use It

 Pairs well with olive oil, lemon, lettuce.
-Use as a legume in your daily meals according to the Longevity Diet guidelines.
+Use as a legume in daily meals according to the Longevity Diet guidelines.
+Soak dried beans for 8–12 hours before cooking to reduce phytates and improve mineral bioavailability.
+Always squeeze lemon juice over bean dishes to maximize iron absorption.

 What to Pair It With